bitcoinvsalts/node-binance-trader/README.md

 npm run trader
 ```

-Important note: Always make sure to have some BNB available on your corresponding wallet to pay for the fees.
+<i>Important note: Always make sure to have some BNB available on your corresponding wallet to pay for the fees.</i>

 **To backtest** strategies using the data recorded by the server: